milvus-io/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 ## What's DataNode?

-DataNode processes insert data and persists them.
+DataNode processes data insert requests and persists the data.

 DataNode is based on flowgraph; each flowgraph cares about only one vchannel.
 There are ddl messages, dml messages, and timetick messages inside one vchannel, FIFO log stream.